Geography, Geology and the Environment

 I have previously worked as a research associate with Professor Louise Morley at the Department of Social Work and Education at the University of Sussex and with Dr James Hampshire at the Sussex Centre for Migration Research.
 In January 2017 I started as a Teaching Fellow in Geography at Keele University.

+In print.
+Dimensions of Britishness in a post ‘British World’: contemporary British migrants living in Auckland, Aotearoa New Zealand, in: Leonard, P and Walsh, K Eds.
 2017.
-Dimensions of Britishness in a post ‘British World’: contemporary British migrants living in Auckland, Aotearoa New Zealand, in: Leonard, P and Walsh, K. Eds.
-British Emigration.
+British Migration.
 Palgrave Macmillan, London.

 2014.
 Intimate Others: contemporary British migrants in Auckland, Aotearoa New Zealand.
 RGS-IBG.
 Royal Geographical Society, UK.